smastrom/vue-use-active-scroll/README.md

 - Scrolling speed affects accuracy
 - Clicking on some links highlights different targets (or does nothing).
 - Some targets never intersects once reached the bottom
-- When accessing the page, active target doesn't reflect the one in the URL hash.
+- On page load, active target doesn't match the one in the URL hash.
 - Is tricky to customize behavior according to different interactions

 > Vue Use Active Scroll implements a custom scroll observer that automatically deals with all these drabacks and simply returns the correct active target.